-SSL/TLS Server Certificates Inclusion of the domain name in the Certificate.
-Domain name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).
+· · · · · ime in a certificate snall be enforced as follows: SSL/TLS Inclusion of the domain name in the Certificate.
+Server Certificates Domain name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).
 Client Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer.
 Document Signing Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer.
-IGTF and Grid-only Device Certificates For device Certificates, an FQDN is included in the appropriate fields.
+IGTF and Grid-only Device For device Certificates, an FQDN is included in the Certificates appropriate fields.
 For other Certificates, DigiCert may append a unique ID to a name listed in the Certificate.
-Code Signing Certificates (including CDS Certificates) Requiring a unique organization name and address or a unique organization name combined/associated with a unique serial integer.
+Code Signing Certificates Requiring a unique organization name and address (including CDS Certificates) or a unique organization name combined/associated with a unique serial integer.
 Time Stamping Requiring a unique hash and time or unique serial number assigned to the time stamp